-A. No detached accessory building or structure shall occupy any area in front of the main building, unless approved as a conditional use or with a development agreement.
+A. No detached accessory building or structure shall occupy any area in front of the main building, unless approved as a conditional use, or with a development agreement, or as part of an administrator approved certificate of zoning compliance.

 B. Regardless of their size, detached accessory buildings shall not encroach into required street side or front yard areas.